-Monitor Settings
+Managing Monitor Settings

 Sun Ray users can modify their screen resolution settings by invoking utsettings.

-Any resolution selection made within a session remains effective whenever the session is displayed on that particular DTU.
-The selection is not lost if the unit goes into power-save mode or is power-cycled; however, the resolution settings selected through utsettings apply only to the DTU where utsettings is run.
+Any resolution selections they make within a session remain effective whenever the session is displayed on that particular DTU.
+The selection is not lost if the unit goes into power-save mode or is power-cycled.